-Each Sub-fund is available to a wide range of investors seeking to invest for the medium to long term who wish to gain access to a portfolio managed in accordance with a specific investment objective and policy.
-Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets.
+Each Sub-fund is available to a wide range of investors seeking to invest for the medium to long term who wish to gain access to a portfolio managed in accordance with a specific investment objective and policy and exposure to equities in markets across the globe.
+Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets and can afford to set aside capital for at least 5 years.
 Different Classes of Share may be issued in respect of each Sub-fund.
 The Classes currently available in each Sub-fund are set out in Appendix I. Each Sub-fund can be marketed to all types of eligible investor subject to the applicable legal and regulatory requirements in the relevant jurisdiction(s).
 Investors should read the risk warnings set out in this Prospectus before investing.